All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Taking the Next Step

-Postpartum weight retention is a medical reality that affects millions of women, and it does not always respond to diet and exercise alone.
+Postpartum weight retention is a medical reality that affects millions of women, and it doesn't always respond to diet and exercise alone.
 Tirzepatide offers the most powerful pharmacological approach to weight loss available today, with metabolic benefits that directly address the insulin resistance and hormonal disruption that drive postpartum weight persistence.
 If you have completed breastfeeding and are ready to explore your options, our physician-supervised telehealth platform provides personalized evaluation and treatment planning get started.

 Related Articles